wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 }
 {% endhighlight %}

 And that's actually it.
 Our `CCMappedArray` is ready and working.
 The code for this class can be found [here](https://github.com/wanderwaltz/ContainersCollection).
 I've added some unit tests for `CCMappedArray` as well.
-I think the topic of unit testing `NSArray` subclasses kind of deserves its own post, so I'll probably return to it at some point in the future.